Braidwood Garlic

 Growing: planting happens from March to August depending on the variety you plant.
 If you plant in March expect to harvest in November.
 Apart from weeding and a bit of fertilizer, not much happens to your garlic while it is growing.
 If you use a good mulch there won't even be a lot of weeding.

-Harvesting: each plant has to be removed from the plot, cleaned and cured.
-Mostly you can pull the garlic out of the plot (you may need to loosen the soil a little for it to come away smoothly).
+Harvesting: for garlic shallots: harvest when ready, clean and package, for scapes: pull the scapes and package, for whole bulbs: each plant has to be removed from the plot, cleaned and sold green or cured to extend the shelf life.
+Harvesting bulbs: mostly you can pull the garlic out of the plot by the leaves (you may need to loosen the soil a little for it to come away smoothly).
 Once out of the ground, let the garlic rest for an hour or so to dry the dirt around the roots, so you can shake it off, then cut the roots off or cut the bottom of the basal plate off to remove the roots.
 Once that is done, store the garlic in a nice dry place, traditionally by hanging it in bunches in a shed or kitchen, until it is dry.
 This is called curing.
 Different garlic groups require different amounts of time for curing.
 Turban usually takes about 4 weeks.

-Selling: If you are in the Southern Tablelands of NSW and you are a member, you can sell your garlic through the Braidwood Garlic Growers Co-operative either green (not cured) or cured.
-Green garlic does not achieve as good a price as cured garlic because the garlic can lose up to 60% of its weight during the curing process.
+Selling: If you are in the Southern Tablelands of NSW and you are a member, you can sell your garlic through the Braidwood Garlic Growers Co-operative: we have markets for garlic shallots, scapes, green and cured garlic and value added products such as dried garlic, garlic slats, garlic braides, pickled scapes -- our list of products grows each year.
 The co-op accepts a number of varieties which are suited to the climate of the Southern Tablelands.
 It has established clients ready to purchase our crop and a marketing team working on obtaining new clients as well as methods of value adding our product and markets for those value added products.

 If you live somewhere else, then you may need to take your garlic to your local markets or find buyers.